Google Vertex Provider

 Setup

-The Google provider is available in the @ai-sdk/google-vertex
+The Google Vertex and Google Vertex Anthropic providers are both available in the @ai-sdk/google-vertex

 module.
 You can install it with